smat-dev/jinni/README.md

 }
 ```

 *Consult your specific MCP client's documentation for precise setup steps.
-Ensure `jinni-server` (installed via `npm install -g jinni`) is accessible in your system's PATH.*
+Ensure `jinni-server` (installed via `npm install -g jinni`) is accessible in your system's PATH.
+The `usage` tool corresponds to the `jinni usage` CLI command.*

 ### Command-Line Utility (`jinni` CLI)